meta-ps/Reddio-blockexplorer/README.md

 ReddioScan allows you to explore and search the transactions, users, contracts and other activities taking place on Reddio

-<li> These are the test startk keys used for the development environment. <a href="https://github.com/meta-ps/Reddio-blockexplorer/blob/ff39fd948f1617c0d9dded20edf09ee85665ba9c/stark_key.json#L2">Link</a>
+<li> These are the test stark keys used for the development environment. <a href="https://github.com/meta-ps/Reddio-blockexplorer/blob/ff39fd948f1617c0d9dded20edf09ee85665ba9c/stark_key.json#L2">Link</a>
 </li>

 <li>